Francis Tregian the Younger: Physical evidence

 Allowing for reduction of page size due to trimming and binding, Thompson reveals that the average amount of page used in the manuscripts was rather small (55.6% in the Fitzwilliam Virginal Book, 54% in Christ Church manuscript 510–14, 58.8% in Egerton 3665 and 56.6% in Drexel 4302), indicating that saving paper was clearly not a major consideration, whereas attractive presentation was apparently important.
 She remarks on the "elegant proportions" of the Fitzwilliam Virginal Book and the Christ Church manuscripts 510–514 nothing that they were probably intended as fair or presentation copies.

 Noting the complexity of analysing staff ruling, Thompson restricts her comments to general ones.
 She notes that measurements on each page of all four manuscripts indicate that ruling was done in gatherings, rather than on individual pages.
 For the Fitzwilliam Virginal Book and the Christ Church manuscripts 510–514, Thompson notes the high degree of consistency in the rulings of both manuscripts "confirms" that they were ruled for a specific project.
 This is unlike Egerton 3665 and Drexel 4302 which show considerable variations in ruling not only between gatherings but even within them.
 This leads to Thompson's conclusion that these latter two manuscripts were not planned as unified works where the staves needed to have similar rulings.
 Some of their gatherings were possibly used individually and trimmed at different times which accounts for the variety in the dimensions of the margins.

 Script.
 Thompson notes that many features of the music script can give the impression of uniformity, suggesting that standards of copying the music text were in place before copying began.
 But her close inspection of the four manuscripts show distinct scripts.
-She makes a distinction between "music hand" ("the product of an individual's pen") and "music script" ("the form of notation, apart of who may have written it") and warns that excessive initial focus on the music hand can allow too many subjective decisions for a proper analysis.
+She makes a distinction between "music hand" ("the product of an individual's pen") and "music script" ("the form of notation, a part of who may have written it") and warns that excessive initial focus on the music hand can allow too many subjective decisions for a proper analysis.
 Thompson identifies two features which can reveal music script variations between different hands: the shape of white notes (that is, half notes) with stems below their noteheads, and the angle and the point of attachment of stems.